n8n-io/n8n-docs/docs/doc2/settings-document-types.md

 ![](/_images/doc2/DOC2_field settings_fields.png)

-If all settings are made and should be saved, please confirm this with the "SAVE" button, otherwise the settings will not be applied.
+If all settings are made and should be saved, please confirm this with the `SAVE SETTINGS` button, otherwise the settings will not be applied.

 ![](/_images/doc2/DOC2_field settings_fields_save settings.png)